 Last year and up until mid-March of 2022, the venue hosted the Da Vinci Experience which featured the art and inventions of Leonardo Da Vinci.
-For the rest of this year, the attraction’s theme is all about asteroids, planets, stars, space travel and outer space.
+The attraction’s next theme was all about asteroids, planets, stars, space travel and outer space.

-The aim of the new Stargazer exhibit is to provide an educational and engrossing experience.
-It succeeds in both of these objectives.
+The aim of the new Stargazer exhibit was to provide an educational and engrossing experience.
+It succeeded in both of these objectives.
 We visited the attraction and thoroughly enjoyed it.
+The attraction ran from April to July in 2022.

 This article contains the following information about the Stargazer exhibit:

-For tickets and full details about the attraction visit the official Stargazer – An Immersive Universe website.
+For full details about the attraction visit the official Stargazer – An Immersive Universe website.

 Stargazer – An Immersive Universe Space Attraction in 2022